February 15, 2026

 These people won’t always have the perfect resume.
 That’s why your hiring process should be built to uncover the unique traits that work best for your company.

 In the early days it’s about survival.
-Most startups have less than one-year of cash runway.
+Most startups have less than one year of cash runway.
 Every dollar counts.
-I recommend bootstrapping for as long as you can to the founders in Highland.
-It creates constraints that forces product focus and financial discipline.
-Once you reach product-market-fit, then its time to really accelerate.
+I recommend bootstrapping for as long as you can to Highlanders.
+It creates constraints that force product focus and financial discipline.
+Once you reach product-market fit, then it’s time to accelerate.

 But bootstrapping isn’t feasible for every company.
-And, at some point, most companies will seek equity or debt financing.
-It’s the CEO’s responsibility is to lead this process which includes:
+At some point, most companies will seek equity or debt financing.
+It’s the CEO’s responsibility to lead this process, which includes:

-We bootstrapped Classy for many years but eventually raised over $200M from angels, venture capital and private equity before selling to GoFundMe.
+We bootstrapped Classy for many years but eventually raised over $200M from angels, venture capital and private equity before selling to GoFundMe (note: part of this was secondary capital).
 In today’s world you can scale a software company with less money.
-But if you’re trying to build a category defining brand, it usually takes some financing.
+But if you’re trying to build a category-defining brand, it usually takes some financing.

 If you’re interested in my fundraising lessons (and mistakes), I wrote about it here: